LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Chainlink-Smart-Contract/index.md

     ![Deploy the Smart Contract to your Target Blockchain Network](/img/deploy_sc_base/remix_smart_contract_deploy.webp "Deploy the Smart Contract to your Target Blockchain Network")

-6. Deploying the contract opens a MetaMask prompt which requests that you confirm the transaction.
-Once confirmed and after a short period, your contract will be officially deployed to the blockchain!
+6. Deploying the contract opens a MetaMask prompt, which requests that you confirm the transaction.
+After a short period waiting period (typically a few blocks), your contract will be officially deployed to the blockchain!

     ![Confirm the Smart Contract Deployment Transaction in your Web3 Wallet](/img/deploy_sc_base/mm_confirm_txn_contract_deploy.webp "Confirm the Smart Contract Deployment Transaction in your Web3 Wallet")